 Tip 9 – Family Day Trips are Cheaper as a Group

 If you cannot get a discount to the place you want to visit how about going with friends?
 When we visited Cadbury World we saved £5 per family using a family ticket cleverly.
 Our (then) smallest children were under 4 so we qualified for a 2A, 2C family ticket and each half cost less than the price of buying individual tickets.
 Group travel works really well for train tickets too.
 Two families of four can save almost half if travelling as a group.
 Pop in to your local train station to see what you could save.
 Finally take advantage of group discounts.
 If you’re visiting somewhere as a family then it doesn’t take many families to count as a group (which usually start at 10 people).
 Group discounts can be quite substantial so it’s absolutely worth the hassle of trying to co-ordinate diaries.

 There are also the logistical benefits of group day trips, especially if you’re the only parent going on.
 Having someone else who can watch the kids whilst you nip to the loo/stand in the queue/find whatever one of them has dropped is invaluable.

-I hope you all have a lovely summer holiday with the kids.
+I hope you all have a lovely holiday with the kids and that you’ll find these tips useful to help you save money on family days out.
 I won’t say relaxing because of course it won’t be.
 I’d love to hear about your adventures and money saving tips – just leave a comment below.
 I’ll be posting regularly about our days out over the holidays as well so make sure you sign up to the newsletter to hear about the reviews (and discounts) first.

 I sometimes use affiliate links if there is something that I genuinely think will be of interest and that I think is relevant to the post.
 I will always indiciate if a link is an affiliate link.
 I do earn a small commission for these, and that goes towards the running costs of the site.
 Any discounts mentioned may only be available for a short time so please double check prices before booking.